 The Bauhaus was the short-lived German art school that opened its doors 100 years ago, but whose effects can still be seen across the world today.
-We take a look at some of the overlooked buildings of Britain by Bauhaus émigrés.
+We take a look at some of the overlooked buildings of Britain designed by the Bauhaus émigrés.

 Following the school’s closure due to increasing pressure from the Nazi regime, teachers and students found new opportunities in Britain and the United States.
 Bauhaus Goes West tells a story of cultural exchange between the Bauhaus émigrés and the countries to which they moved.
 The following text and images are taken from Alan Powers’ Bauhaus Goes West.